 - You can assign multiple administrators to a forum

 Upgrades can be installed automatically with the help of an Upgrade Wizard.
-Unfortunately, the are no options for creating database back-up, enabling forum pruning and restoring the database.
+Unfortunately, there are no options for creating database back-up, enabling forum pruning and restoring the database.
 PhpBB doesn't log errors or generates forum statistics.

 Security and Anti-Spam

 You can filter specific words and blacklist users.
 CAPTCHA and blocking users have to be enabled by using plugins.

 There are over 200 themes for PunBB, among them, you'll definitely be able to find one that would fit your needs.
 Or you could create your own theme since they are contained in a simple CSS file.
 Unfortunately, PunBB doesn't offer any responsive designs, so visitors on their smartphones or tablets might have some trouble navigating through the forum.